What Are Credit Card Points? A Guide in Australia

 Best ways to redeem credit card points

-- Flights or flight upgrades (subject to availability and program rules)
+- Flights or travel upgrades (subject to availability)

 - Gift cards